-- 8. As we described in CP09/31, changing our processes to set, supervise and enforce against professional standards will lead to one-off costs of recruiting and training staff and of running a project team amounting to £2.3m to £2.5m (excluding IT costs).
+- As we described in CP09/31, changing our processes to set, supervise and enforce against professional standards will lead to one-off costs of recruiting and training staff and of running a project team amounting to £2.3m to £2.5m (excluding IT costs).
 The cost of establishing new information systems was estimated in CP09/31 at between £0.5m and £1m.
 However, as stated in paragraph 4.4, we now expect this cost to range from £1.2m to £2.2m.
-In addition, based on the approach set out in Chapter 4, the cost of each notification by firms of various information on each adviser is expected to be around £7.50, equating to a one-off cost of approximately £360,000.3 So in total, initial costs will be in the range of £3.9m to £5.1m. - 9.
-As outlined in CP09/31, increased policy, supervisory and enforcement activity (including assessing applications from organisations seeking to become accredited
+In addition, based on the approach set out in Chapter 4, the cost of each notification by firms of various information on each adviser is expected to be around £7.50, equating to a one-off cost of approximately £360,000.3 So in total, initial costs will be in the range of £3.9m to £5.1m. - As outlined in CP09/31, increased policy, supervisory and enforcement activity (including assessing applications from organisations seeking to become accredited

-1 NMG Financial Services Consulting Ltd. (2010) The cost of implementing the RDR professionalism regime, the 'NMG Report'.
+NMG Financial Services Consulting Ltd. (2010) The cost of implementing the RDR professionalism regime, bodies, entering into agreements with successful applicants and subsequently monitoring those bodies) is expected to lead to increased ongoing costs to the FSA of up to £3.5m.

-2 Other than those advisers who advise retail customers on securities and derivatives only (see paragraph 21).
+Other than those advisers who advise retail customers on securities and derivatives only (see paragraph 21).

-3 Based on estimates for similar activity as set out in CP10/2 on the Mortgage Market Review and assuming 48,000 initial notifications.
+Based on estimates for similar activity as set out in CP10/2 on the Mortgage Market Review and assuming 48,000 initial notifications.